Proof of membership

 ICAS Members may request a Letter of Good Standing from ICAS free of charge.
-It will take no more than five days for you to receive a digital copy, and we are happy to post you a hard copy anywhere in the world.
+It usually takes no more than one week for a digital copy to be prepared and e-mailed to you, and we are happy to post you a hard copy anywhere in the world.

 Members of the public may request information regarding the Good Standing of a member, but they must have signed release from the member in question.
 Requests for Good Standing from the general public may take up to two weeks for a response.